thelastone07/auth-login/Doc.md

 > Note : Ensure your json files have same module system.
 Ex - ESM or CommonJS

-> Note : If you are using any Classes during runtime, you have to make your intent known by using 'type' keyword in TypeScript.
+> Note : If you know Javascript, Typescript comes easier.
+Type related errors in JS is handled during runtime while TS handles them during compile time.

 ## Backend

 We need a server and a database for our backend to be complete.
 For my case, I use express in Typescript and PostgreSQL.

 Imagine this, you are a customer at a resturant.
 Let's say there are multiple chefs for different cuisines.
 Your main goal is to get some food.
 Waiter gets your order.
-According to the cuisine, he takes the order to the chef.
+The kitchen assigns the dish to a chef.
 Chef prepares it and you are served the food.
 If you understand this, I'm happy to say you understand how backend works.

-Putting into technical terms, frontend sends request (customer orders).
-The request passes through some middleware(cuisine identification and validation), then it is routed (goes to the chef).
+Putting this into technical terms, frontend sends request (customer orders).
+The request passes through some middleware(cuisine identification and chef assignment), then it is routed (goes to the chef).
 The API (chef) prepares a response (food) and sends it back to you.

-Let's start with the API endpoints, then we will string it back togther.

-#### Creating *authRoutes.ts*

-We declare different clients to deal with different functionality.
-Prisma client helps to deal with database queries.
-We need a router client to route different APIs to different path.
-Lastly, we need a OAuth client to deal with Google login.
+We need 4 things for a complete API endpoint.
+Let's dicuss them:

+### Clients

 ```js
 const prisma = new PrismaClient();